 Imagine my horror (not really horror, I might’ve tutted) when friend and blogger, Colette from We’re going on an adventure pointed out that my StumbleUpon sharing button wasn’t there and she had to manually Stumble my post.

 My first port of call was to Google it.
-It appeared I was not alone in wondering what had happened to the StumbleUpon sharing button, but it seems that the button used http which causes mixed-content warnings and sometimes fails completely on https sites, WordPress.com does not support http any more and as StumbleUpon won’t move to https WordPress just did away with the button.
+It appeared I was not alone in wondering what had happened to the StumbleUpon sharing button.
+It seems that the button used http which causes mixed-content warnings and sometimes fails completely on https sites.
+WordPress.com does not support http anymore and as StumbleUpon won’t move to https WordPress just did away with the button.

 I knew it couldn’t be that hard to make a StumbleUpon button, so I figured it out so you don’t have to.

 How to add a StumbleUpon Sharing Button to your WordPress blog